The Chronology is to return to the realm of applied mathematics from the clergy that sequestrated it in the XVI-XVII centuries.

 - Franklin D. Roosevelt, former U.S. President.

-- Ernest Hemingway, American novelist.
+- Ernest Hemingway, an American novelist.

 - Elvis Presley, American singer.